jharwell/libra/cxx-dev-guide.md

     - A doxygen brief
     - A group tag
+    - A detailed description for non-casual users of the class

 - All non-getter/non-setter member functions should be documentated with at least a brief, UNLESS those functions are overrides/inherited from a parent